 - Nursing Leadership and Management

-While distinct in their ultimate objectives, each program focuses on interdisciplinary teamwork and effective communication across health settings and systems of care system in which they work.
+While distinct in their ultimate objectives, each specialty focuses on interdisciplinary teamwork and effective communication across health settings and systems of care system in which they work.

 - Demonstrate leadership based on advanced knowledge

 - Promote and improve quality in the workplace through quality improvement practices

 - Synthesize knowledge of nursing practice, theory, and research as a foundation for advanced nursing practice and roles

 - Demonstrate continued professional development through ongoing education

 - Establish an interdisciplinary professional network that includes collaboration and teamwork

 - Promote positive changes in health care delivery and nursing practice

 - Engage in caring and collaborative relationships with patients, colleagues, and communities for shared decision-making

-* Note: The field of study in Nurse-Midwifery is a collaborative program between George Washington University School of Nursing and Shenandoah University.
+* Note: The field of study in Nurse-Midwifery is a collaborative option between George Washington University School of Nursing and Shenandoah University.